fridaysystems/inventory-presser/readme.txt

 = Does it decode VINs? =
 Not for free.
 We have a VIN decoder add-on available at https://inventorypresser.com/.
 If you know of a free VIN decoder that allows many automated queries, please show us.

-= Can I import my inventory into this system with a bulk feed? = Yes.
-The way we do it is with the [WordPress REST API](https://developer.wordpress.org/rest-api/).
+= Can I import my inventory into this system? =
+Yes.
+We use the [WordPress REST API](https://developer.wordpress.org/rest-api/) to deliver inventory updates.
+Read how we do it.
 Vehicles in Inventory Presser are stored in a custom post type using meta fields, taxonomy terms, and photo attachments, and many CSV/spreadsheet importer plugins work with custom post types.
-Our first importer was based on a fork of the XML-based [WordPress Importer](https://wordpress.org/plugins/wordpress-importer/).
 If imports sound challenging, Friday Systems (that's us) feeds many sites running this plugin, and it may be easier to feed there and let Friday Systems handle the last leg.

 = Will Inventory Presser work with my theme? =
 Yes.
+Check out our [Theme Compatibility Guide](https://inventorypresser.com/docs/theme-compatibility-with-vehicle-listings/).
 If your theme does not include templates to display listing pages and vehicle detail pages, the plugin will provide the markup for those pages automatically.
-You may certainly design custom templates, too.
-To make creating templates easy, we released [Lift Kit](https://github.com/fridaysystems/lift-kit), a free set of files that can be added to any WordPress theme or child theme to quickly achieve compatibility.
+There are shortcodes like `[invp_archive]` and `[invp_single_vehicle]` as a last resort.
+A number of [Template Tags](https://inventorypresser.com/docs/template-tags/) make designing custom templates easy.

 == Screenshots ==